-Top-ranked Jayhawks the class of college basketball among teams with toughest schedules so far
+Top-ranked Kansas among college basketball teams with toughest schedules so far

 Texas Southern, Alabama State and Middle Tennessee rank first through third, with St. Francis (Pa.) in fifth, Alcorn State in seventh and Gonzaga, Long Beach State and Eastern Washington rounding out the Top 10.

-While all but two of those teams have losing records, each is benefitting from playing what KenPom refers to as Tier A games, those that come against the Top 50.
+While all but two of those teams have losing records, each is benefiting from playing what KenPom refers to as Tier A games, or those that come against the Top 50.
 Tier B games are those that come against the Top 100.
 Both designations factor in where a given game takes place.

-However, a deeper look at the Jayhawks’ schedule compared to those nine other teams surrounding them, shows that Kansas is not only playing tough competition but also defeating it.
+However, a deeper look at the Jayhawks’ schedule compared to those nine other teams surrounding them, shows that Kansas is not only playing tough competition, but also defeating it.

 In beating Michigan State, Marquette, Tennessee and Villanova during the first six weeks of the 2018-19 season, the Jayhawks (9-0) have as many Tier A wins as those nine other tough-schedule survivors combined.

-Both Gonzaga (9-2) and Texas Southern (4-6) have two Tier A wins apiece, while the rest of KenPom’s 10 toughest schedule are 0-29 combined against Tier A opponents, including Purdue, which is 6-5 overall but 0-4 against Virginia Tech, Florida State, Michigan and Texas, all teams that rank at No. 31 or better in KenPom’s overall rankings.
+Both Gonzaga (9-2) and Texas Southern (4-6) have two Tier A wins apiece, while the rest of KenPom’s 10 toughest schedules are 0-29 combined against Tier A opponents, including Purdue, which is 6-5 overall but 0-4 against Virginia Tech, Florida State, Michigan and Texas — all teams that rank at No. 31 or better in KenPom’s overall rankings.

 So what does all of this mean?
 Nothing that we didn’t really already know.
 As is the case most seasons, KU continues to take on the best competition it can schedule in nonconference play and begins crafting its strong postseason resume well before the calendar turns to January.